 But if done correctly this method will help to disinfect the tanks from any odor-causing bacteria, and it will not harm your rubber seals.

-Here is the proper way to sanitize your black tank.
+Here is the proper way to sanitize your RV black water tank:

 Fill the tank with fresh water and dump it again to make sure you get rid of all of the chlorine in the holding tank.